 What should I do if my filling comes loose?

-Do white fillings make teeth stronger?
+Do white fillings stain over time?

-How much should a dental filling cost?
+How much does a filling cost?

-Why do dental fillings fall out?
+Why do dental fillings sometimes fall out?